ROBERT DELANO JONES

 Maryann O. WIlliams

 Maryann has been been an attorney for the last 30 years in Southern Indiana.
 She began her practice in Sweet Owen County and expanded it to all of the surrounding counties.
-After spending several years practicing law in downtown Indianapolis, Maryann returned to her roots in Southern Indiana in 2016.
+After spending several years practicing in downtown Indianapolis with the Indiana State Bar Association, Maryann returned to her roots in Southern Indiana in 2016.
 In 2019, she joined the Firm.

-I primarily practice in the area of family law including divorces, child support, custody, adoptions and guardianships and paternities.
-I also practice in the area of small business, wills and estates and I am a registered family mediator for the State of Indiana.
+Maryann primarily practices in the area of family law including divorces, child support, custody, adoptions, guardianships and paternities.
+She also is a registered family mediator and a guardian ad litem.